 Eric Reiss

-An example of an MVP is ad campaigns to products that do not exist yet.
-The campaigns simply direct potential customers to landing pages with info about the product.
-Metrics track interest of potential customers in the product and which features are receiving the most attention.
+An example of an MVP is an ad campaign for products that do not exist yet.
+The campaign simply directs potential customers to landing pages with info about the product.
+Metrics track the interest of potential customers in the product and which features are receiving the most attention.
 These metrics help validate the hypothesis around certain features.

-So the MVP helps a team discover the potential MMF to build.
+So the MVP helps a team discover the potential minimum marketable features (MMFs) to build.

 In Software by Numbers, Mark Denne defines MMF as: